Jan 31, 2019

 The concept of Embryonic Breathing (Tai Xi or T’ai Hsi) is probably well-known to most practitioners of QiGong or Daoism, yet the technique is widely misunderstood and mistaken for many things related or even unrelated.
 This three-part article is meant to clear up some of the confusion through dispelling myths, and introducing solid, down-to-earth explanations and techniques to follow, in order to understand the true meaning of breath.
-Part 1: Abdominal Breathing – The Four Corners of Breath aims teach a basic method, which would enable the western practitioner to start learning a simple practice, leading to what might be regarded as called embryonic breathing, enabling them to advance their QiGong practice to the next level.
+Part 1: Abdominal Breathing – The Four Corners of Breath aims to teach a basic method, which would enable the western practitioner to start learning a simple practice, leading to what might be regarded as called embryonic breathing, enabling them to advance their QiGong practice to the next level.

 As the embryo grows, its cells begin the gas exchange called internal respiration in western medical terms, that is taking up oxygen and getting rid of the accumulating carbon-dioxide.
 At this stage, the embryo is connected to the mother’s bloodstream through the umbilical cord, its respiration essentially being a part of the mother’s own breathing.
 (This accounts for the often used alternative name, umbilical breathing).

 At the moment of birth, when the child first cries out, the external respiration begins through the use of the lungs.
-An interesting phenomenon that can be observed from the very first breath drawn, is that the new-born’s abdominal wall would be moving right “against” its natural way, being withdrawn with every inhale, protruding at the exhales, quite the opposite of “normal” abdominal breathing.
+An interesting phenomenon that can be observed from the very first breath drawn, is that the newborn's abdominal wall would be moving right “against” its natural way, being withdrawn with every inhale, protruding at the exhales, quite the opposite of “normal” abdominal breathing.
 (This will be further discussed in Part 2 of this article)

 A misunderstood tradition

 The confusion starts when people today, especially those of western origin, try to make sense of the ancient texts, forgetting that to decipher an ancient culture’s full symbolism, regarding many millennia’s worth of observations of anatomical processes, one needs more than having read so many books on the subject, even though one may be the most devoted Daoist in the west.
 To fully understand a text like the Tai Xi Jing, a lifetime of study might not be sufficient.
-The symbolism of such books have been conceived in a different age, when observation-based anatomical knowledge have been very much mixed up with mysticism and philosophy, requiring one to be an expert in all of the above, truly understand the oriental mind and speech, way of life, motives, emotions, et al.
+The symbolism of such books have been conceived in a different age, when observation-based anatomical knowledge has been very much mixed up with mysticism and philosophy, requiring one to be an expert in all of the above, truly understand the oriental mind and speech, way of life, motives, emotions, et al.

 Making sense of Tai Xi

-To make some sense of it all, it is probably best to abandon the though of mysticism and high philosophy for the time being.
+To make some sense of it all, it is probably best to abandon the thought of mysticism and high philosophy for the time being.
 Without insinuating that the understanding of such would be beyond your ability, allow me to offer a different approach to understanding this concept of breath, apparently so mystical.
 To truly make sense of it for the western mind, I invite you for a little experiment, through the leaning of certain breathing techniques.
 If you are persistent, you might find yourself capable of “breathing without breathing”, an experience that can and will become essential in the process of truly understanding the tradition of Tai Xi.

-Some scholars claim, that Tai Xi breathing may mean the apparent lack of breathing at all, that one may tap into the universal energies and stop using their lungs completely, their respiration resembling that of the embryo in its mothers womb.
+Some scholars claim, that Tai Xi breathing may mean the apparent lack of breathing at all, that one may tap into the universal energies and stop using their lungs completely, their respiration resembling that of the embryo in its mother's womb.
 They claim, that if a feather is held up to such person’s nose, the exhalations would not disturb the feather the least, apparently an evidence of all external respirations to be subsided.

 By the end of Part 3, a full account and explanation of such phenomena will be given, but for now, let us start with a short anatomical introduction to breathing and learning a technique that will prove rather useful in our journey to come.